datalad-handbook/book/docs/basics/101-123-sharelocal4.rst

 Updating datasets: The basics
 -----------------------------

+So far, sharing the dataset with DataLad was remarkably unexciting given that you already knew most of the dataset magic that your room mate currently is still mesmerized about.
-So far sharing the dataset with DataLad was remarkably unexciting.
-To be honest, you're not yet certain whether sharing data with DataLad really improves your life up until this point.
+But to be honest, you're not yet certain whether sharing data with DataLad really improves your life up until this point.
 After all, you could have just copied your directory into your ``mock_user`` directory and